ra9hur/SDC-P3-Behavioural-Cloning/README.md

 -------------
 **Throttle adjustments**

 Throttle level in ‘drive’py’ is initially set to 0.2.
-This means that the car would have the same throttle at all stretches irespective of whether it going straight and making turns to the left / right.
+This means that the car would have the same throttle at all stretches irespective of whether it going straight OR making turns to the left / right.
 This parameter now varies with speed and does not crash as it turns.

 **Last lap in Track2**

 ![image9](https://cloud.githubusercontent.com/assets/17127066/22540050/ebb57560-e943-11e6-8fbe-3ea0aa538c87.png)

 As in the image, this is the last turn before reaching goal in Track2.
-The car would often go straight and may be, the model is getting confused with the road colour and that of moutain rocks.
+The car would often go straight and may be, the model is getting confused with the road colour and that of mountain rocks.
 At epoch 27, the car hit arrow 3 from the right.
-Had to continue training till epoch 52 before the car could successfully and turn move towards the goal barriers.
+Had to continue training till epoch 52 before the car could successfully turn and move towards the goal barriers.

 **Saving / loading weights from previous runs / epocs**